ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

    // getters...                                               // getters...
 }                                                           }
 ```
-Assuming that the lambda transformation function should be applied only to field: `name` contained into the `ToSubBean` object, the transformation function has to be defined as
+Assuming that the lambda transformation function should be applied only to the field: `name` contained in the `ToSubBean` object, the transformation function has to be defined
+as
 follow:
 ```java
 FieldTransformer<String, String> nameTransformer = new FieldTransformer<>("name", StringUtils::capitalize);